gamma62/timez/README.md

 About the rootes and inspiration.

 I have seen some timezone clocks and tools, the closest to TimeZ is https://github.com/afcowie/slashtime which has an interesting interface, I got many ideas from it.
 Unfortunately slashtime is based on java-gnome what is not ported to FreeBSD.
-Nowadays I use python for rapid prototyping, so the langauage selection was done.
-TimeZ uses python2.7 with gi.repository, some gnome dependencies like some theme icons and so.
+Nowadays I use python for rapid prototyping, so the language selection was done.
+TimeZ uses python3 with gi.repository, some gnome dependencies like some theme icons.
 TimeZ runs on FreeBSD and on Linux.